-Type 1 Diabetes: I was only able to find one study directly testing walking in people with type 1 diabetes.
-The 2012 study was published in Diabetes Care and examined 12 patients with type 1 diabetes over 88 hours.
+Type 1 Diabetes: Though few studies have tested walking in people with type 1 diabetes, the results do seem positive, particularly after meals.
+A 2012 study examined 12 patients with type 1 diabetes over 88 hours.
 Those who walked after meals had approximately one half the glucose excursion compared to those who did not walk after meals.
 Interestingly, the same study found a similar glycemic benefit in those without diabetes.
 The researchers concluded, “Walking significantly impacts postprandial [after meal] glucose excursions in healthy populations and in those with type 1 diabetes.”

 How can I incorporate walking and other types of exercise into my daily routine?